-|National Park:||Refugio de Vida Silvestre Pasochoa|
+|National Park||Refugio de Vida Silvestre Pasochoa|

-|Facilities:||Shelter, camping, baths, showers|
+|Facilities:||Shelter, camping, restrooms, showers|

 Nudo de Tiopullo; 22 kilometers in a straight line southeast of Quito; 9 km from the Panamericana Hw at the Amaguaña town.
 When getting to Amaguaña, take the road to the southeast where it indicates the sign of the “Refugio de Vida Silvestre Pasochoa”.
 This road is cobbled and apt for most vehicles.